A Guide To Static Electricity And Grounding In Industry

 [PDF Version]

-Grounding wire of the enclosure distribution box
+Grounding of the outer casing of the power distribution box equipment

 [PDF Version]